Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Midterm/Study Guide.md

 #### Suffix Trees
 A suffix tree is a special kind of compressed trie (keyword tree) built from all suffixes of a string.

+Genome alignment application
+- To align two genomes, you can build a **generalized suffix tree** (tree for both sequences).
+- Shared substrings appear as internal nodes with leaves from both genomes.
+- By identifying MUMs/MEMs, you can anchor alignments efficiently (used in tools like **MUMmer**).